Roshniyadav876/-APIForge/README.md

 - x-www-form-urlencoded (UI)

 ### 🌍 Environment Variables
-- Configure environment variables.
-- Replace variables inside API URLs.
+- Configure and use environment variables in API URLs.

 ### 💾 Collections
-- Save current request using LocalStorage.
+- Save the current request using LocalStorage.
 - Automatically restore the last saved request.

 ### 📊 Response Viewer